nartc/tnc-scully/blog/add-utterances-comments.md

 }
 ```

-and add the following to `blog.component.html`:
+Add the following to `blog.component.html`:

 ###### **blog.component.html**